kongyew/greenplum-spark-connector/docs/setup-greenplum-spark.rst

 .. code-block:: bash

     $ ./runDocker.sh -t usecase1 -c up
-Creating network "docker_default" with the default driver Creating docker_master_1 ... done
+Creating network "usecase1_default" with the default driver Creating sparkmaster ... done
-Creating docker_worker_1 ... done
 Creating gpdbsne     ... done
-Attaching to docker_master_1, docker_worker_1, gpdbsne
+Creating sparkworker ... done
 ...
+...

-The SparkUI will be running at `http://localhost:8080` with one worker listed.
+The SparkUI will be running at `http://localhost:8081` with one worker listed.

 Setup Greenplum with sample tables